Japan in December 2026: Winter Weather Tips & Best Places

 • While southern Japan in December is similar to the central part.
 With slightly higher temperatures in Kyushu and Shikoku, ranging from 5 to 12℃ (41 to 54℉).
 The warmer Okinawa in the far south (can reach 19℃, 66℉) is ideal for your winter escape.

 December is the shoulder season in Japan.
-Apart from the Christmas and New Year holidays in late December, you can explore the island with fewer crowds and at much affordable prices most of the time.
+The peak autumn crowds have largely faded, and the city feels noticeably calmer than in November.
+Apart from the Christmas and New Year holidays in late December, you can explore the island with fewer crowds and at much more affordable prices most of the time.

 Travel to Japan in December is more manageable to plan your ideal itinerary.
-The good news is that comfortable prices for flights and accommodations can be seen during this winter season (even in popular Kyoto and Tokyo).
+The good news is that comfortable prices for flights and accommodations are available this winter season (even in popular destinations like Kyoto and Tokyo).
 Though some attractions will shorten their operating time, the empty streets and sites are easier to hang out on.

 Ski resorts in Hokkaido and Nagano also offer reasonable prices before the peak of January, while experiencing a rise in costs in the second half of December.